Remarks to the origin of the crater-shaped

 Pseudo-shatter cones: The striations which characterize some rocks

-Morphology: The same morphology, characteristic of the supposed “impact craters”,
+Morphology: The same morphology, characteristic of the supposed “impact

-structures in their surroundings with sizes ranging from
+in many others structures in their surroundings with sizes ranging from

 some tens of meters to kilometers (and some of these are associated

 These evidences indicates that all these features have a common non

-On the basis of this preliminary investigation, we can say that there are
+On the basis of this preliminary investigation, we can say that there

-in Gilf Kebir region:
+structures in Gilf Kebir region:

 the origin of the craters is very probably associated to endogenic geological

 processes.
 The hydrothermal venting could account for the origin of

 pressure.
 These hydrothermal fluids could also have been enriched with

 iron oxide during their way to the surface, crossing oxidized sediments

 driven partly the fluids circulation.

-The presence of such an extended field of circular structures, linked to a
+The presence of such an extended field of circular structures, linked

-a hydrothermal origin for these structures (as also
+in consideration a hydrothermal origin for these structures (as also

 by Mario Di Martino and team (2006):